| Child A: | An elementary school child. May be any gender. |

 What doesn't kill you makes you stronger.

 I think I have a gross lung disease now, like that commercial about POPD.
-Every time I breath, just pop - pop - pop.
+(Is referring to COPD, but remembers the commercial incorrectly) Every time I breathe, just (bounces with each pop) pop - pop - pop.

-Really.
-Even I couldn't breathe.
-I was tasting colors I've never even seen before.
+I couldn't breathe.
+I was choking on colors I've never even seen before.

 (Pulls out a paper) Why is there a homework assignment in here?
 (Reads) "What is the capital of France?"
 Someone answered "Spaghetti."
-That's not even close.
+That's kind of close, right?

 (Stands and speaks in a similar haughty voice, stretching the name out longer) I'm Miss Bwohd-haam.
 I don't think funny stuff is funny.